billautomata/vr-tb03/DOCS/English.md

 * [x] then emit the details about the connection to parent app which will record them in the cache
   * [x] re-create the connections on load
 * [x] draw a line from the source to the connected, have movable know about it, append the a-lines with a class you can select, then query the list of audio connections for the names of the entities to update the targets of the lines with on drag

+# disabled things to help with refactoring
+* [x] the current step on the step sequencer needs to be reactivated now that the slider settings aren't transmitted in the update